OpenConext-Attic/OpenConext-DIY/README.md

-# simplesaml-idp
+# OpenConext-DIY
-Creating a simple IdP to attach to a SAML consuming authentication service is a simple, yet common task that can be easily automated.
+Creating an IdP to attach to a SAML consuming authentication service is a simple, yet common task that can be easily automated.

 This project has the following deployment goals: